Harvard Resume Template (Guide & Examples)

 Harvard University is one of the world’s top institutions of higher learning, known for its rigorous academic programs and exceptional graduates.

-What is the Harvard resume format?
+What is the Harvard Resume Format?

-The Harvard resume sample below follows Harvard’s bullet-point template.
+The Harvard resume example below follows Harvard’s Mignone Center for Career Success Undergraduate Resource Series “Resumes & Cover Letters” guide.
 We’ve called out each section to indicate the crucial components of a compelling Harvard resume that wins interviews.

-By taking the time to carefully craft each section, you can make the most out of your resume and stand out from the competition.
-Let's explore how to structure your perfect Harvard resume.
+By carefully crafting each section, you can make the most out of your resume and stand out from the competition.

 Craft a powerful resume summary